-A local anaesthetic is a type of medication used to temporarily numb a part of your body.
+A local anaesthetic is a type of medicine used to temporarily numb a part of your body.
 Unlike a general anaesthetic, local anaesthetics do not cause the loss of consciousness.
 When a local anaesthetic takes effect you will feel no pain, but may still sense pressure or movement.

 How local anaesthetic works